NEWS

 AI Image Talk CAS Geoff Davis 2023

 Geoff Davis did 2 AI talks for CAS, AI and Text (March) and AI and Image (June).
-Please visit CAS Events for the videos.

-The 2 x AI talk transcripts are on the Geoff Davis website
+The 2 x AI talk Transcripts are on the Geoff Davis website

 MAY 2023